 Results

 All measured mercury concentrations in units of parts per million (ppm) are depicted in box plots in Figure 2.
 The leftmost (gray) boxplot shows all measurements (without respect to region), with the minimum observation at 0.0628 and the maximum at 2.1750.
-The mean concentration is estimated at 0.5420 +/- 0.0454 ppm.
+The mean concentration is estimated at 0.5410 +/- 0.0461 ppm.
 This boxplot shows three outlying points, which consist of measurements from two caves in region 1 (FCS 565 and FCS 556) and one cave in region 3 (FCS 188).
 These outliers may come from sampling bias from mercury “hotspots” in the guano piles.
-These three outliers have a substantial effect on the upper bound of this interval.
-If they were removed, the 95% confidence interval would change from (0.4966, 0.5874) without outliers, to (0.4827, 0.5449) with outliers.
+If they were removed from the analysis, the estimate of the mean concentration would be lowered to 0.5123 +/- 0.0316 ppm.

-The four white boxplots in Figure 2 show mercury concentrations grouped by region.
+The three white boxplots in Figure 2 show mercury concentrations grouped by region.
 Of the three regions, region 2 typically has lower concentrations, with less variability than those in regions 1 and 3.

 The samples in regions 1 and 2 came exclusively from caves, in which the typical species present are predominantly of species MYAU, PESU, and/or MYGR.
 Region 3 differs in that it includes guano samples from caves, bat houses, and an interstate underpass.
 While the caves in region 3 are populated by MYAU bats, similar to the caves in the other regions, the bat houses and the interstate overpass are predominantly populated by the TABR and/or MFT species.
-For comparison with the study from Mammoth Cave (Hagan 2014), the estimated mean mercury concentration for caves in all three regions is (0.5619 +/- 0.0501).
-Outliers once again have a notable impact, as the 95% confidence interval would go from (0.5117, 0.6120) without outliers, to (0.4969, 0.5618) if these outliers were excluded.
+For comparison with the study from Mammoth Cave (Hagan 2014), the estimated mean mercury concentration for caves in all three regions is 0.5611 +/- 0.0511 ppm.
+Outliers again have a notable impact, as their exclusion would result in a reduced estimate of 0.5279 +/- 0.0330 ppm.

 Comparisons of mean mercury concentrations between regions 1, 2 and 3 from caves

 Given the geographical differences among the regions, the data were examined for evidence of differences in mean mercury concentrations among the caves in regions 1, 2, and 3.
-Also, since no bat houses are present in regions 1 and 2, we limited this comparison to cave-based measurements.
+Since no bat houses are present in regions 1 and 2, we limited this comparison to cave-based measurements.

 The presence of the outlying observations and the different variability among the regions means that the traditional one-way analysis of variance analysis is likely not appropriate here.
 Instead, we utilize an exact permutation test, which is a non-parametric statistical testing procedure.
-(Do you think I should try to find a general reference about permutation tests that would be appropriate to put here?
-Yes – or we could leave it and see if the reviewers request a reference) In addition, the structure of the data is nested; for example, measurements within each cave may be correlated, and are nested within cave and then within region.
+In addition, the structure of the data is nested; for example, measurements within each cave may be correlated, and are nested within cave and then within region.
 To accommodate potential correlational structure, we utilize an approach which considers all possible permutations of caves among regions, rather than individual measurements among regions (Anderson and ter Braak 2003).
 The resulting p-value is 0.0037, indicating a significant difference in mean mercury concentration in caves among regions 1-3.
-(This p-value includes all measurements.
-If we were worried about the correlation among core measurements, and only used the top layer, we would still have a p-value of about 0.02, which is still significant at the typically used 5% level.)
+If our interests are limited to the surface measurements, we can conduct the same analysis, simply excluding measurements which came taken from the lower levels of guano core samples.
+In this case, the resulting p-value is 0.0173, in agreement with a finding of significant differences in the mean cave concentrations.